-- 24. Reconfigure the intersection of McKenney Avenue and Darrow Street to create a "T" intersection. - The reconfigured intersection will slow motor vehicle speeds for traffic between McKenney Avenue and Douglas Avenue, improving bicyclist safety. - 25.
-Install speed cushions to the north and south of Dexter Avenue (see below). - The traffic calming will moderate traffic speeds along these stretches of road without impeding bicycle traffic.
+- 24. Reconfigure the intersection of McKenney Avenue and Darrow Street to create a "T" intersection - The reconfigured intersection will slow motor vehicle speeds for traffic between McKenney Avenue and Douglas Avenue, improving bicyclist safety. - 25.
+Install speed cushions to the north and south of Dexter Avenue (see below). - The traffic calming will moderate traffic speeds along these stretches of road without impeding bicycle traffic. - 26.
+Switch the stop signs at intersection of Dexter Avenue and McKenny Avenue to face Dexter Avenue. - This improvement prioritizes the neighborhood greenway as the through-movement, making it more convenient and quicker to use.